 In some cases, bankruptcy can help borrowers who have payday loans they can't repay.
 Filing for Chapter 7 bankruptcy triggers an automatic stay, which prevents the payday loan company from trying to collect the debt.
 If the debt is later discharged, you are no longer obligated to pay it back.

 Written by Attorney Jonathan Petts.

-What are the downsides of filing for bankruptcy because of a Payday loan?
+What Are the Downsides of Filing for Bankruptcy Because of a Payday loan?

 While filing for bankruptcy may help you deal with a payday loan you can't repay, there are also some downsides.
 For one, recent payday loans are not dischargeable.
 If you take out a payday loan within 90 days of filing a bankruptcy case, the lender may be able to enforce the loan.
-The law presumes you were thinking about filing or preparing to file a Chapter 7 bankruptcy case for a few months before filing the case.
+Bankruptcy law presumes you were thinking about filing or preparing to file a Chapter 7 bankruptcy case for a few months before filing the case.
 If you take out a loan knowing you are going to file bankruptcy, you've committed fraud.
 To avoid this problem, it is usually best to wait at least 91 days after obtaining a loan before filing Chapter 7.

 Chapter 7 can get rid of the debts you cannot pay.
 In most cases, debtors get rid of all unsecured debts without losing any of their property.

 Filing a bankruptcy case gives many people the debt relief they need to get a fresh start, free from the burden of debts they cannot pay.
 However, bankruptcy is not right for everyone.
 It's best to consider the pros and cons of the bankruptcy process before deciding.
 You can file a Chapter 7 case on your own for free using Upsolve's free tool.